 For some reason, the activity LEDs won't light up on the ADAT disks, so I just popped those in and out and watched the kernel logs.

 All of the serial numbers and slot assignments are saved in a safe place.
+This is probably important to have when disks need replacing.

 Install Operating System